Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children

 For a fair comparison, we note that all the evaluated models use all the available input features.

-Table~\ref{tab:performance_metrics_multiclass} reports the performance of the proposed model as well as the $7$ baselines, while Figure~\ref{fig:all_models_multiclass_roc} shows their ROC curves.
-Although the proposed model outperforms all the baselines in terms of accuracy, precision, recall, F1 score, and AUC, it still has poor performance.
+Table~\ref{tab:performance_metrics_multiclass} reports the performance of the proposed model as well as the $7$ baselines, while Fig.~\ref{fig:all_models_multiclass_roc} shows their ROC curves.
+Although the proposed model outperforms all the baselines in all performance metrics, it still has poor performance.

 \textbf{Ablation Study.} In an attempt to understand which of the input feature types contribute the most to the classification of disturbing videos we perform an ablation study.
 That is, we systematically remove each of the four input feature types (as well as their associated branch in the proposed model's architecture), while also training models with all the possible combinations of the four input feature types.
 Again, to train and test these models we use five-fold cross validation and the oversampling technique to deal with data imbalance.
 Table~\ref{tab:ablation_study_details} shows the performance metrics of all the models for each possible combination of inputs.
 We observe that the thumbnail, is more important than the other input feature types for good classification performance.